 In order to assess the two industries effectively, we conducted 40 in-depth interviews and sat with worker rights organizations to understand the current industry dynamics.
-We analyzed industry parameters and developed strategies on ways to accelerate usage of digital financial services (DFS) for institutional clients.
+We analyzed industry parameters and developed strategies on ways to accelerate the usage of digital financial services (DFS) for institutional clients.
 We also developed recommendations on product development to accelerate financial inclusion and DFS uptake by large institutional stakeholders.
 The work entailed gathering insights from a motley of stakeholders through interviews and FGDs.

 According to 90 percent of respondents, the major challenge with the transition process was that the costs associated were higher than initially expected.
 Most first movers did not have a clear idea about the costs associated with the transition and had not embarked on any in-depth cost-benefit analysis before digitizing.

-In order for the industry to prioritize wage digitization, stakeholders of the industry need to work in tandem to create greater impact.
+In order for the industry to prioritize wage digitization, stakeholders of the industry need to work in tandem to create a greater impact.
 The ecosystem of merchants who accept DFS payments needs to be deepened by the DFS providers in order to increase adoption among workers.
-If workers do not have enough outlets to transact digitally, they will not see the benefit with a digital system.
+If workers do not have enough outlets to transact digitally, they will not see the benefit of a digital system.

-The wage digitization process neither falls on a continuum nor is there a one size fit all approach.
+The wage digitization process neither falls on a continuum nor is there a size fit all approach.
 Each factory has its own requirements and different time frames in which wage digitization can take effect.
 Suppliers must have enough options to digitize at a rate that is realistic and with a DFS partner that works best for them.
 Additionally, buyers and suppliers need to work in alignment in order to drive the digitization agenda among factory owners.
 Creating digital advocates among large suppliers and hosting platforms for knowledge sharing of buyers on digitization would greatly facilitate the process.
 Workers need to be trained on tech literacy by stakeholders to make the transition smoother for them.
 Overall, there are strong opportunities for creating social impact through wage digitization and apparel manufacturers do see the business case of being more digital.

 At an accelerated uptake, wage digitization in the apparel sector would increase financial inclusion drastically.
-Just recently BGMEA has signed an MoU with the ICT ministry to create an e-wallet for RMG workers in order to create greater access to financial services.
+Just recently BGMEA signed an MoU with the ICT ministry to create an e-wallet for RMG workers in order to create greater access to financial services.
 This is a tremendous achievement and a step in the right direction for the industry.
 However, there still exists realistic impediments to the faster adoption of wage digitization.